The Best Wood Stabilizers That Won’t Break the Bank

 1. Resin

-A stabilizing resin can cost anywhere from $60 to $150 per gallon depending on the type and uses.
+A stabilizing resin can cost anywhere from $60 to $150 per gallon, depending on the type and uses.
 If you’ve never worked with resin before, you can start with epoxy resin since they’re easier to work with.
 But if you’re looking to save money, polyester resin tends to be much cheaper.

 2. Boiled Linseed Oil

 But a linseed oil finish may require frequent repair, especially in frequently abraded surfaces.
-So if you’re looking for long-lasting wood protection, better choose from others on this list.
+So if you’re looking for long-lasting wood protection, choose from others on this list.

 3. Pine Tar

 Since the Viking times, pine tar has been used to protect wood against moisture and sunlight.
 It also prevents insects like termites and ants from getting into the wood.
-Plus, it needs very little maintenance and easy to apply.
-Even an inexperienced woodworker can apply pine tar on wood without much difficulty.
+Plus, it needs very little maintenance and is easy to apply.
+Even an inexperienced woodworker can apply pine tar to wood without much difficulty.

 4. Tung Oil

 Also known as China wood oil, tung oil is made by pressing the seed from the nut of the tung tree.
-When exposed to air, tung oil hardens giving your wood a wet varnished look.
+When exposed to air, tung oil hardens, giving your wood a wet varnished look.
 Aside from being waterproof, tung oil is also resistant to:

 - alcohol